ga4gh-rnaseq/schema/rnaget.md

 All API invocations are made to a configurable HTTPS endpoint, receive URL-encoded query string parameters and HTTP headers, and return text or other allowed formatting as requested by the user.
 Successful requests result with HTTP status code 200 and have the appropriate text encoding in the response body as defined for each endpoint.
 The server may provide responses with chunked transfer encoding.
 The client and server may mutually negotiate HTTP/2 upgrade using the standard mechanism.

-The response for sequence retrieval has a character set of US-ASCII and consists solely of the requested sequence or sub-sequence with no line breaks.
-Other formatting of the response sequence may be allowed by the server, subject to standard negotiation with the client via the Accept header.

 Requests adhering to this specification MAY include an Accept header specifying an alternative formatting of the response, if the server allows this.
 Otherwise the server shall return the default content type specified for the invoked method.

 HTTP responses may be compressed using [RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html) transfer-coding, not content-coding.

-HTTP response may include a 3XX response code and Location header redirecting the client to retrieve sequence data from an alternate location as specified by [RFC 7231](https://tools.ietf.org/html/rfc7231), clients SHOULD be configured follow redirects. `302`, `303` and `307` are all valid response codes to use.
+HTTP response may include a 3XX response code and Location header redirecting the client to retrieve expression data from an alternate location as specified by [RFC 7231](https://tools.ietf.org/html/rfc7231), clients SHOULD be configured follow redirects. `302`, `303` and `307` are all valid response codes to use.

 Requests MAY include an Accept header specifying the protocol version they are using: